Talaviv1991/SQL---Arena-Game/README.md

 The ARENA database contains various tables describing the activity of an online gaming company.

-In this project, we analyze player payments across various categories and examine session durations in different games, The goal is to gain insights into the profitability and trends of each game.
+In this project, I analyze player payments across various categories and examine session durations in different games, The goal is to gain insights into the profitability and trends of each game.

 This database contained: